dakom/pure3d-typescript/README.md

 ## What it is:

 * For DIY renderers - a generic abstraction to make working with WebGL a bit more more fun and simple, without sacrificing any power.
-* For batteries included - a GLTF renderer with super easy API surface.
+* Or, batteries included - a GLTF renderer with super easy API surface and functional paradigm.

 ## How it works

 See [Wiki](https://github.com/dakom/pure3d/wiki) for more details

 * Generic layer automatically optimizes and skip unnecessary low-level webgl calls.
-* Gltf layer has strong separation of concerns to make interop with functional frameworks, workers, and wasm a bit more organic.
+* Gltf layer has strong separation of concerns and to make interop with functional frameworks, workers, and wasm a bit more organic.
+* Gltf layer also uses an immutable pipeline throughout, with a diffing thing to automagically handle scene changes
 * Some pure functional helpers to drive transform updates and animations (not forced into render pipeline)
 * Fully exported Typescript definitions